Skip to content

 What's the difference between one-time removal and the TMCP?

-The one-time program is a focused, one-month service that removes current moles.
-The TMCP gives you year-round monitoring and protection — regular visits, immediate response to new activity, and a written report after every check.
+The one-time mole removal program is a focused, one-month service that removes current moles.
+The Total Mole Control Program gives you year-round monitoring and protection.
+Regular visits, immediate response to new activity, and a written report after every check.

 What is the guarantee?